AkiiPanicker/Ser1/README.md

 I have terrible file organization skills but if all is correct you can run on localhost just by running app.py and pip installing all requirements.

-Oh before that go to Google AI Studio.
+Oh before that go to Groq studio to get API key.
 Generate an API token.
 Create an .env file on VS code if you are using and paste the token in a way I am showing below:

-GOOGLE_API_KEY = "Your Generated Key"  (PS as this is in a .env virtual environment file no need to put in apostophe commans just type normally)
+GROQ_API_KEY = "Your Generated Key"  (PS as this is in a .env virtual environment file no need to put in apostophe commans just type normally)

 and then you need to connect to a postgresql server and replace the links with your databse link

+install all python dependencies

 After that you can run app.py hopefully ??

-I dont know its just probably my boredom project hence not very refined or fancy (also I suckkk at UI)
+I know the UI is terible but i suckk at Ui so...

 Also I highly recommend watching some movies like :
 1. Brutalist is nice